SilverLineFramework/applauncher-runtime/README.md

 ## Application Settings

 User-facing settings are defined in `settings.yaml`.
 This is what you will want to edit most of the time.
-Internal settings are kept in the `.appsettings.yaml`, which will be more relevant if you which to change runtime internal behavior.
+Internal settings are kept in the `.appsettings.yaml`, which will be more relevant if you wish to change internal runtime behavior.

 Most settings are related to how modules are started using a **module launcher**.
 A module launcher is the implementation of a particular way of starting modules.
-For example, a module launcher can start python programs inside a container and instanciate a docker client to do so.
-Different llaunchers can be implemented.
-A module launcher factory (LauncherContext) instanciates launchers based on `.appsettings.yaml`.
+For example, a module launcher can start python programs inside a container and instantiate a docker client to do so.
+Different launchers can be implemented.
+A module launcher factory (LauncherContext) instantiates launchers based on `.appsettings.yaml`.